 Try this once, and store-bought flatbreads will never be the same again.
 That I can promise! – Nagi x

 The dough for this recipe is ridiculously easy to make with only a minute or two of kneading.
 The bread is soft and pliable so it's perfect for using as a wrap, stuffed with whatever takes your fancy.
 It's also a great make ahead recipe - the dough keeps for around 3 days.
 See NOTES for substitutions, including using GLUTEN FREE flour.
+30 minute resting time.
 Recipe VIDEO below.